i2i-Interns-2024/Evren-Cell/Kafka/readme.md

 5. **Convert Your Project to JAR File** - *Local*

-6. **Show the Usage of the JAR File by Giving It to the Relevant Services**
+6. **Show the Usage of the JAR File by giving it to the relevant services**

 </div>